ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-gb.md

 You can also log in to your hosting plan via [FTP](../log-in-to-storage-ftp-web-hosting/) then delete or move the folder content after backing it up.

-### "An error has occurred loading the information (There is not enough space on your hosting (you need at least xxx MB)"
+### "An error has occurred loading the information.
+(There is not enough space on your hosting (you need at least xxx MB))"

 ![not_enough_space](images/not_enough_space.png){.thumbnail}